mgussekloo/laravel-facet-filter/README.md

 }
 ```

-For very large datasets you might want to build it in chunks, e.g. in a scheduled command.
+Alternatively, for very large datasets you might want to process models in chunks.

 ```php
 $perPage = 1000; $currentPage = ...;